Donald S. Day: Reporter in Europe

 In March 1939, Polish authorities barred Day from verifying reports of the persecution of the country's ethnic German minority, as he was sympathetic to the German position.
 Day was a war correspondent in the Winter War.
 When the Soviets invaded Latvia on June 17, 1940, he was given 24 hours to leave the country.
 He claimed while in Riga that the invasion was facilitated only by the Russian and Jewish minorities in the country: "On June 17 there was a mob at the railway station, waving red rags and screaming in hysterical joy about the arrival of the Russians.
 The Latvian language could not be heard.
 The speeches, the shouts, the screams were all in Russian or Yiddish."

 Following the annexation of the Baltic States by the Soviets, Day relocated to Sweden to continue reporting as the Tribunes Stockholm correspondent.
 In 1941, Day accompanied Finnish troops as they advanced into Soviet territory and in September 1942 he quit his post to join the Finnish Army.
-The Tribune demanded he return immediately, and Day decided to stay and try to fight with the Finns.
-The Finns ultimately rejected his enlistment on account of pressure from the U.S. government.
+The Tribune demanded he return immediately, and Day decided to stay and fight with the Finns.
+However, the Finns soon rejected his enlistment on account of pressure from the U.S. government.
 His passport had expired and had not been renewed, so Day then found himself both unemployed and unable to travel freely.

 Propaganda for Nazi Germany

 As hostilities between Finland and the Soviet Union were drawing to a close, Day was convinced that the West had to be warned of Communist expansion into Eastern Europe behind the advancing Red Army.
-He relocated in the summer of 1944 to Nazi Germany.
-He was employed in Berlin as a commentator for the German State Radio (RRG).
-He was the last American recruited into the RRG's USA Zone.
-On August 31, 1944, Day began broadcasting from Berlin to American forces in Europe.
-He continued his broadcasts until April 18, 1945.
+He relocated in the summer of 1944 to Nazi Germany and became employed in Berlin as a commentator for the German State Radio (RRG).
+Day was the last U.S. citizen recruited for the RRG's USA Zone.
+On August 31, 1944, Day began broadcasting from Berlin to U.S. forces in Europe and continued his broadcasts until April 18, 1945.
 He was convinced that the Third Reich was the West's only bulwark against Soviet tyranny.
 His broadcasts denounced President Franklin D. Roosevelt and the United States' alliance with the USSR, and he blamed Jews for Soviet atheistic Communism.
 Day stated his position as: "I also feel that in fighting the Jewish-Bolshevik regime of Russia that Germany is performing a service for Western civilization which will be properly appreciated and recognized in the future."

-Day was included on the Nazi list of those to be detained in 1940 following a successful invasion of Great Britain and the conclusion of the war in Europe on Nazi terms.
+Day was included on the Nazi list of those to be detained in 1940 following a successful invasion of Great Britain and a Nazi victory in Europe.
 He was paid $3,000 a month as a broadcaster, putting him among the six highest paid employees on the RRG's payroll.